galaxyproject/training-material/Introduction/tutorials/introduction_my_first_analysis.md

 You should now see the same file as we had before, but the exons with the highest number of SNPs are now on top.

-:question: Question: Which exon has the highest number of SNPs in your file (remember, it is okay if this is different to the screenshot above)
+:question: Which exon has the highest number of SNPs in your file (remember, it is okay if this is different to the screenshot above)

 ## Selecting top five exons